Switzerland: Global Health and Development Policy

 Research Methods and Ethics - syllabus (PDF)

 (ANTH 3500 /3 credits / 45 class hours)

-The Research Methods and Ethics Seminar provides the theoretical, conceptual, and practical tools for conducting field research in Switzerland and Morocco.
-The course also includes several field studies, which gives students the chance to apply concepts learned in class.
-The course will help students to learn and adapt to different cultures and environments.
+The Research Methods and Ethics seminar provides the theoretical, conceptual, and practical tools for conducting field research in Switzerland and Morocco.
+The course also includes several field studies, which give students the chance to apply concepts learned in class.
+The course helps students to learn about and adapt to different cultures and environments.
 Emphasis is placed on grappling with cultural differences, as well as on identifying cultural similarities.

 The course focuses on strengthening interactive research skills and methods, such as exploring cultural and professional environments; conducting background research; developing contacts and finding resources; developing skills in observation and interviewing; applying field study ethics; gathering and organizing data; and maintaining a fieldwork journal.
 The ethical implications and consequences of observations, interviews, and fieldwork journal assignments are examined and discussed throughout.